Special Consensus – Grammy Nominated 2019

 Special Consensus’ sound is grounded in a deep appreciation and understanding of bluegrass music; the infectious band sound reminds people of the past while utilizing the innovations of today.
 With the foundation of Greg’s unique banjo playing style, Rick Faris (guitar), Nick Dumas (mandolin), and Dan Eubanks (bass) effortlessly support each other and consistently maintain their bluegrass center whether they’re playing a jazz-tinged instrumental or a song from their award-winning John Denver tribute album while consistently maintaining their bluegrass center.
 These four talented vocalists and instrumentalists follow their creative desires without straying too far from their roots.

-Rivers and Roads, the band’s 19th recording, received five 2018 IBMA nominations and was honored to be awarded Album of the Year.
-The single Squirrel Hunters was named Instrumental Recorded Performance of the Year.
+Rivers and Roads, the band’s 19th recording, was nominated for a 2019 Grammy, received five 2018 IBMA nominations, and was awarded Album of the Year.
+The tune “Squirrel Hunters” from that recording received the Instrumental Recorded Performance of the Year award.

 Rivers and Roads captures the energy of a live Special C show.
 Just listen to Rick’s high, emotional singing, Nick’s fluid mandolin providing the formidable counter to Greg’s driving banjo and Dan holding everything together on the bass with his bluegrass, country, and jazz experience.
 Their voices blend seamlessly.
 International tours have brought the band to Canada, Europe, South America, Ireland and the United Kingdom.
 The band has appeared on National Public Radio, The Nashville Network, the Grand Ole Opry at the historic Ryman Auditorium in Nashville, Tennessee, and in concert with symphony orchestras nationwide.